Building disputes solicitors: construction claims

-Building and construction disputes in London & regional UK courts for UK & international clients in legal proceedings and in non-litigation dispute resolution systems – arbitration, adjudication, mediation.
+Building disputes & constructionclaims in London & regional UK courts for UK & international clients: legal proceedings and in non-litigation dispute resolution systems – arbitration, adjudication, mediation.

-We have wide experience of representing clients in arbitrations & litigations in the County Courts, High Court, Technology & Construction & Mercantile Courts:
+Our team has wide experience of representing clients in arbitrations & building dispute litigation in the County Courts, High Court, Technology & Construction & Mercantile Courts: